Branson says impossible to prepare fully for 'hard Brexit'

-MOJAVE, Calif., Dec 13 (Reuters) - British entrepreneur Richard Branson warned on Thursday companies would be left reeling like boxers if Britain left the European Union without a deal to smooth its exit, and cast doubt on the effectiveness of drawing up contingency plans.
+MOJAVE, Calif.
+(Reuters) - British entrepreneur Richard Branson warned on Thursday companies would be left reeling like boxers if Britain left the European Union without a deal to smooth its exit, and cast doubt on the effectiveness of drawing up contingency plans.

 Branson, the co-founder of Virgin Group, whose interests include the Virgin Atlantic airline, told Reuters he hoped political turmoil seen in Britain over the past week would force politicians to shy away from a ‘hard Brexit.’